Editors for Clojure developmentλ︎

 Try the Conjure interactive :ConjureSchool

-tutorial without the need to install, only a recent version of neovim
+tutorial which only requires a recent version of neovim

 :q